 Since the 1991 publication of David Hesselgrave’s comprehensive work, Communicating Christ Cross-Culturally: An Introduction to Missionary Communication there have been significant developments in the psychology of thinking and learning, psychology of art, ethnomusicology, ethnodramacology and methods of oral communication.
 In addition, the electronic media such as the Internet and other electronic resources have developed at a rapid rate.
 This book seeks to respond to those changes.

-This book Intercultural Communication for Christian Ministry is available at CreateSpace and Amazon. com
+This book Intercultural Communication for Christian Ministry is available at Amazon. com

 Some key features of this book include:

 - Relative cultural inclusiveness - not reflecting a single Western perspective although the language and orthography reflects that of the writer's culture of origin.
 It attempts to include the perspective of people from non-Western cultures.

 - Consideration of gender issues and the importance of personal relationships as a context for Christian ministry.